 - If the mixture is too sloppy, add the additional flour, however, only add enough to ensure the mixture has a ‘Goldilocks’ consistency – not too thin and not too thick.

-Yes in hindsight, a few strawberries, slices of banana, and some warmed maple syrup (or a dollop of cream) would have topped them off very nicely, but I didn’t have any more friut or cream on hand and thought the maple syrup I added to the pan was enough – and it was.
+Yes in hindsight, a few strawberries, slices of banana, and some warmed maple syrup (or a dollop of cream) would have topped them off very nicely, but I didn’t have any more fruit or cream on hand and thought the maple syrup I added to the pan was enough – and it was.

 I still enjoyed them all the same with just a light dusting of icing sugar.